blinky893/mostlydocs/content/en/Admins/_index.md

 linkTitle: "Admin"
 menu:
    main:
-      weight: 20
+      weight: 3
 description: >
-  Here's a new section with a link in the nav bar
+  This is the Admin section
 ---

 {{% pageinfo %}}